Some of the links on this site are affiliate links. Read our full disclaimer here.

 - The profit of a solar farm depends on location, number of panels, and sunshine per season, with an average yield per acre ranging from $21,250 to $42,500 annually.

 - Starting a solar farm can be expensive, ranging from $890,000 to $1,010,000 for the average 1-megawatt farm.

 - Leasing land to a solar farm is another way to profit without having to build a farm, with a one-acre plot of land netting between $250 to $3,000 a month in rent.

 If you haven't heard of solar farming, it’s time to take the plunge and get in the know.

-Solar farming is something entirely different.
-The product is energy collected from sunlight.
-Interest in solar farming is heating up as more people discover the long list of benefits.
+Solar farming is something entirely different than food production.
+The product is energy collected from sunlight, usually through solar panels.
+Interest in solar farming is heating up as more people discover the benefits.

-However, one of the most common questions is how much money can be made with a solar farm venture.
-Let's dive in!
+However, one of the most common questions about solar farms is, “How much money can I make with a solar farm?”

 Want to own farmland yourself?
 Get started with AcreTrader!

 We’ve all seen solar panels, shiny rectangles on roofs of houses or the ground at business complexes.
 These are residential or business units usually designed to power only the building on which they are installed.

 Solar farms utilize the same type of photovoltaic panels but on a much larger scale.
 Some farms can produce enough clean energy to power a town or city.